postgres-ai/postgres-checkup/README.md

 Each of generated files contains information about "what we check" and collected data for all instances of the postgres cluster `prod1`.

-Human-readable report can be found at:
+A human-readable report can be found at:

 ```bash
 ./artifacts/prod1/e1_full_report.md